Cheap, prepaid plans with none of the frills.

 For the most basic phone users, there’s Straight Talk’s unlimited talk and text Bronze Unlimited plan with 10 GB of data.
 That’s ideal for your teenager who’s on their phone all the time—even when they should be doing their homework.

 For the main course, there’s unlimited nationwide text and calling plans.
 You get a higher data cap, which is great—and a 15 GB tier will work for anyone who isn’t completely glued to their phone.
 And for those who are, there’s also an unlimited data option.

-These plans can be quite appetizing, especially if you compare those low prices to unlimited plans from major carriers, like Verizon and T-Mobile—which, for all their quality, will always be pricier.
+These plans can be quite appetizing, especially if you compare those low prices to unlimited plans from major carriers like Verizon Wireless and T-Mobile—which, for all their quality, will always be pricier.

 Like any good buffet, Straight Talk has a deal for grandma and grandpa, too.
-The cheapest plan from Straight Talk will give you 1,500 minutes, unlimited texts, and 100 MB of data.
+The cheapest service plan from Straight Talk will give you 1,500 minutes, unlimited texts, and 100 MB of data.
 Perfect for those who use the internet mainly for email and who aren’t streaming Spotify or Snapchatting.

 Straight Talk add-ons and deals